Camp Details & FAQs

 Do you provide instruments at camp?

 We provide drums, keyboards, PA systems, microphones, and music stands for the campers to use.
 We also have some loaner electric guitars and basses that campers can borrow for the week if they don't own one.
-We have a form that the camper and guardian must fill out at camp prior to borrowing an instrument.
-Please email email@example.com if you need to borrow a guitar or bass for your camp week.
+We have a form that the camper and guardian must fill out at camp prior to borrowing an instrument, and you will do that Monday morning during check in.

 My camper only has an acoustic guitar.
 Can they use that at the camp?